artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

-   orient yourself, a :term:`breadcrumb trail` will appear above the list of potential archival descriptions, indicating where in the :term:`archival unit's <archival unit>` you are currently located - this is intented to help Users understand if they are moving the record to a subfonds, series, sub-series, or a file.
+   orient yourself, a :term:`breadcrumb trail` will appear above the list of potential archival descriptions, indicating where in the :term:`archival unit's <archival unit>` you are currently located - this is intended to help Users understand if they are moving the record to a subfonds, series, sub-series, or a file.

 .. image:: images/move-breadcrumb.*